 How to Get Charges Dropped for Domestic Violence

-When Can a Domestic Violence Charge Be Dropped?
+When Can a Domestic Violence Charge Be Dropped in Florida?

 The prosecution team holds all of the power in a domestic violence case.
 They are highly trained, skilled, and motivated lawyers for the state who immediately take the alleged victim’s side.
 Clearly, you will need someone on your side to fight back against the strength of the prosecution.